 Dually Truck vs. Non-Dually Truck

 There are numerous differences between a dually truck and non-dually truck.
-It goes beyond the fact that a dually truck has four wheels while the conventional truck features two.
+It goes beyond the fact that a dually truck has four dual rear wheels while the conventional truck features two.
 Their purposes and capabilities vary from one another.
 Let’s take a look at the pros and cons of each.

 The dually truck features an extra set of wheels on the rear axle.
 Most people don’t choose this type of truck for style, but more for practical purchases.